arangodb/arangodb/Documentation/UserManual/Foxx.md

 ### Before

-@copydetails JSF_foxx_application_before
+@copydetails JSF_foxx_controller_before

 ### After

-@copydetails JSF_foxx_application_after
+@copydetails JSF_foxx_controller_after

 The Request and Response Objects
 --------------------------------

-When you have created your FoxxApplication you can now define routes on it.
+When you have created your FoxxController you can now define routes on it.
 You provide each with a function that will handle the request.
 It gets two arguments (four, to be honest.
 But the other two are not relevant for now):